 The ex-ante20 certificates on the methodology are a measure aimed to prevent interpretational errors of the FCH JU rules.
 Apart from the clerical mistakes, based on Commission's experience, most errors found during audits are the result of incompatibilities between certain costs accounting practices and the financial provisions, or due to an incorrect reading of rules.
 The Certificates on the methodology allow beneficiaries to submit a description of the calculation methods applied for the FCH JU and FP7 projects and obtain from the Commission (empowered by the FCH JU) the assurance that the methodology, as described in the certificate, is in line with the rules of the framework programme.
 In order to simplify the administrative requirements for beneficiaries, the FCH JU has opted, in line with the Commission's decision on simplification, not to continue requiring the submission of the CoMAv for beneficiaries applying average personnel costs.

-20 In this context, ex-ante means prior to the declaration of the costs preventive value of this certificate, it remains as a voluntary option for these beneficiaries.
+However, in view of the evident preventive value of this certificate, it remains as a voluntary option for these beneficiaries.